grafana/loki/docs/sources/shared/configuration.md

   # Oldest day-table offset (from today, inclusive) to build blooms for.
 1 till
   # yesterday, 2 till day before yesterday and so on.
 This can be used to lower
-  # cost by not trying to compact older data which doesn't change.
-This can be
+  # cost by not trying to build blooms for older data which doesn't change.
+This
-  # optimized by aligning it with the maximum `reject_old_samples_max_age`
+  # can be optimized by aligning it with the maximum
-  # setting of any tenant.
+  # `reject_old_samples_max_age` setting of any tenant.
   # CLI flag: -bloom-build.planner.max-table-offset
   [max_table_offset: <int> | default = 1]